The-Lab-LaBella/LaBellaLabHandbook/README.md

 	There is no space for verbal or physical harassment or discrimination on the basis of gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, background, religion or membership in any other group.

-	We will not tolerate actions such as staking, intimidation, threats, stalking, unwanted photograph/video recordings, sustained interruption, inappropriate physical contact, or unwelcome sexual attention or touching.
+	We will not tolerate actions such as stalking, intimidation, threats, unwanted photograph/video recordings, sustained interruption, inappropriate physical contact, or unwelcome sexual attention or touching.

 	We will respect the chosen pronouns of all members of the community.

-	If you are approached about inappropriate or harassing behavior you must stop these actions immediately.
-If your behavior continues you will be asked to leave the lab.
+	If you are approached about inappropriate or harassing behavior, you must stop these actions immediately.
+If your behavior continue,s you will be asked to leave the lab.

-	**If you are being harassed, see someone else being harassed, or have any other concerns you can come to me, speak with the department chair or access these university resources here: https://dso.charlotte.edu/advocacy-support/report-incident
+	**If you are being harassed, see someone else being harassed, or have any other concerns you can come to me, speak with the department chair, or access these university resources here: https://dso.charlotte.edu/advocacy-support/report-incident

 ### 4.3.
 Inclusive Lab Environment